DeerTears/swatchlist/README.md

 ## intent

-swatchlist is a small app to let you play around with colours, combinations, and save them for later use across multiple programs.
+swatchlist is a small app to let you play around with colours and save them for later use in multiple programs.

-I wanted to make swatchlist for three main reasons:I wanted to make swatchlist for three main reasons:
+I wanted to make swatchlist for three main reasons:

-I'm a graphic designer who's always toying with different colour combinations for clients, personal projects, or just as experiments.
-I spend a good hour every week just inputting hex colours, most of that time spent precariously copying hex codes in small text fields.
+1. I'm a graphic designer.
+I spend a good hour every week just inputting hex colours, most of that time spent precariously copying hex codes in small text fields with evil nearby text.

-Additionally, I'm pretty tired of saving all my data with Adobe or Pantone.
-Even smaller-run palette generators and savers often require some form of account to save what you've made.
+2. I'm tired of saving colour data with Adobe, Pantone, and other similar services.
 Colours should not be proprietary data.

-Lastly, I just wanted a little tool project to make for fun as a side project.
-I'm very inspired by amazing tools like Obsidian and Masterplan.
+3. I just wanted a little tool project to make for fun as a side project. ;)

 ## roadmap